 Composition and improvisation activities allow students a creative outlet and an opportunity to apply their musical understanding.

-Students will compose in styles studied in class, both informally and traditionally, using notation.
-All students are provided with a subscription to the music notation program flat.io and also have access to the Music computers with Sibelius so they can compose with immediate aural feedback.
+Students will compose in styles studied in class, both informally and traditionally, using a range of notation methods.
+All students are provided with a subscription to an online music notation program.

-Year 7 students are invited to join the following ensembles:

-- Year 7 Singers open to all students and run after school. - Beginner Band, Concert Band, Symphonic Band, Stage Band, String Orchestra and Wind Ensemble - Participation in all instrumental ensembles except Beginner Band is subject to a successful audition.
-Rehearsals are run before school.
+Year 7 students are invited to join the following ensembles: Year 7 Singers, Beginner Band, Concert Band, Symphonic Band, Jazz Band, String Orchestra and Minerva Orchestra - Participation in all instrumental ensembles except Beginner Band is subject to a successful audition.